sbignet/pdf2xml/README.md

 # pdf2xml
-A bash command in php language to convert pdf file structure in a xml file (and inversely)
+A php command for convert pdf file structure in a xml file (and inversely)